-The real estate investments consist of equity investments in and debt investments from limited partnerships.
+The real estate investments consist of equity investments in and debt investments from either a private corporation, a partially owned limited partnership, and a trust.
 The fair value of subsidiary entities (note 10) is determined by the net asset value of the entities which is defined as the fair value of the real estate properties and underlying entities, net of the fair value of issued debt and other short-term assets and liabilities (note 9).